Anderson Report: The Board of Inquiry

 A Board of Inquiry does not have the same legal status as a trial.
 It is not necessarily presided over by a judge or a magistrate and does not sit in a courtroom; witnesses are not subpoenaed but appear by invitation.
 It is not bound by the rules of evidence.
 The Board of Inquiry into Scientology consisted of Mr Anderson sitting alone, assisted by Mr. Gordon Just who was instructed by the Victorian Crown Solicitor.
 After an initial sitting on 6 December 1963, the Board sat in the theatrette of the National Herbarium of Victoria from 17 February 1964 to 21 April 1965.

 The HASI was represented by counsel J.R.
 O'Shea and I.G.
 Abraham, who called as witnesses HASI staff members and many individuals who had received Scientology training and counselling.
 HASI files and publications were also tendered in evidence.
-They withdrew from the hearings on 12 November 1964 claiming biased conduct of the Inquiry by Anderson as the reason.
+Counsel withdrew from the hearings on 12 November 1964 on their clients' instructions.

 Two former Scientologists, Phillip Wearne and Douglas Moon, appeared as the main witnesses for the Committee for Mental Health and National Security (an ad hoc unincorporated organisation opposed to Scientology).
 They were represented by counsel Warren Fagan.
 Wearne, a publisher from South Yarra, told the inquiry that 'Scientologists planned to take over Australia, after establishing a "Scientology Government"' and that 'he first heard of the plan to take over Australia in 1960'.
 The method to be used 'was to infiltrate Government departments, political parties and other institutions, with scientologists getting jobs in these organisations', then 'after the move to "clear Australia" was completed, the aim was to take over the world'.
 Wearne said 'he was in a key position to carry out the scientology organisation's work as he had extensive connections in the Labour Party and Trade Union movements'.
 He also recalled 'a hallucination' that had 'developed after a "scientology processing"' in which he was eaten by a giant spider.